 pinch sea salt

 1/8 tsp. allspice

 1. Caramelize the onions.

 Heat olive oil to medium heat in a large heavy bottomed skillet.
 Add onions and salt.
 Stir to coat onion slices evenly with the oil.
-Spread onto an even layer and let cook, stirring occasionally.
-The trick to caramelizing onions is to cook them slowly and not stirring too often so that the sugars in the onion brown without burning.
-Depending on the strength of your stove, you may need to turn the heat down to medium-low after they've cooked down a bit.
-I also add a splash or two of water towards the end of cooking, which helps keep the onions from burning without adding extra oil and also brings up those flavorful caramelized bits that otherwise stick to the pan.
-The entire process will take about 30-40 minutes depending on your level of patience.
-The onions can be made several days ahead of time and stored in the fridge.
+Spread into an even layer and sauté, stirring occasionally.
+The trick to caramelizing onions is to cook them slowly without stirring too often.
+Depending on the strength of your stove, you may need to turn the heat down to medium-low.
+If needed, add a splash of water towards the end of cooking.
+This prevents the onions from burning without adding extra oil.
+It also brings up those flavorful bits that otherwise stick to the pan.

 After the onions have caramelized, add the cumin and allspice.
 Cook for several minutes on low heat until spices are fragrant.